dumlutimuralp/antrea-packet-walks/part_b/README.md

 </code></pre>

 **Note 1:** For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend1 pod are not shown in the above output.

+The highlighted flow above will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 5.1 Classifier Table #0